Carina-P/hire-hens/readme_materials/TESTS.md

                 * rent: 2 waterers for 5 months
                 * buy: 2 pieces of food
             * Please carefully check subtotals and grand totals.

-    Try to give false creditcard number when checking out.
+    **TC_010** Give wrong credit card number.
-        * How to test:
+        * How to test
-            * Complete all steps according to TC_005
+            * Complete all steps according to TC_009
-            * Go to checkout.
-Fill out form but give wrong credit card number.
+            * Fill out form in checkout page but give wrong credit card number.
         * Expected outcome:
             * You should get an error message telling you that credit card number is wrong.
-And you cannot checkout.
+And you cannot choose complete order.

+*Testing use case US_010.
+As a user, I want to return from the checkout page to my cart and do some adjustments.
+    **TC_011**
+        * How to test:
+            * Log in to the site, with same credentials as in TC_009.
+            * Complete the steps in how to test from TC_007
+            * Go to checkout page.
+            * Information in form should be given - same as you filled out in TC_009.
+            * Choose adjust cart.
+            * Remove 1 coop for 10 hens for 2 months.
+            * Return to checkout page.
+        * What to expect:
+            * You should not have to fill in checkout form.
+            * In your order summary you should have:
+                * rent: 12 Lohman hens for 5 months
+                * rent: 1 coop for 10 hens for 5 months
+                * rent: 2 waterers for 5 months
+                * buy: 2 pieces of food
+            * Check subtotals and grand totals!

 * Testing use case UC_007 As a user, I want to buy hens, coop/s, equipment/s and consumables.

 * Testing use case US_007.